University of Warwick

 - Completed UCAS application form

-There are around 380 places for interview which run in January each year.
+There are around 380 places for interview which run in January each year and last for approximately 2 hours.
 Interviews at Warwick take the format of Multiple Mini Interviews (MMI), which consist of 6 stations which look at:

 - Team working